Human Services (HN)

 HN532: Organizational Nonprofit Management

 This course provides an overview of the theory and skills needed to manage nonprofit organizations.
-You will analyze the history and theoretical foundations of organizational structure in a nonprofit organization.
-You will evaluate the role of organizational and strategic planning, financial management, and staff development.
+You will explain the role of history and theoretical foundations of organizational structure in a nonprofit organization.
+You will analyze the role of organizational and strategic planning, financial management, and staff development.
 You will explore techniques for marketing a nonprofit organization and analyzing community resources.

 Quarter Credit Hours: 5 | Prerequisite: None